Top 10: Most Beautiful Glass Buildings in the World

 The Aldar Headquarters is the name of this awe-inspiring building.
 In short, the building is located near Al Raha beach in Abu Dhabi.
 To be more specific, the Aldar HQ forms part of large investments in the Al Raha area, which recently became a self-contained city.
 Perhaps unsurprisingly, the building has won multiple awards for its intelligent architecture and futuristic design.
 Thus, pushing the magnificent structure to number 3 on this list.
 Owners, Al Dar Properties, utilize the building as an office block.
 Subsequently, the structure is 121 metres tall with 23 floors of luxury office space.
 Therefore, it is perhaps unsurprising, that AED 1 billion (Dirhams, UAE currency) were spent to construct the building.
 Therefore meaning, that it cost around £200,000,000 in sterling.

 MZ Architects, in partnership with German company Josef Gartner GmbH, designed the building.
 In addition to this, the structure, is designed to look both imposing and extraordinary in equal measure.
 As a result, the building has a total built up area of 123,000 square meters.
-The Aldar HQ truly deserves its place among the world’s most beautiful glass buildings.
+The Aldar HQ truly deserves its place among the world’s top 10 most beautiful glass buildings.

 #2: Evolution Tower